MCP Servers

 Use /trust to inspect or revoke workspace and MCP trust later.

-Section titled “Supported transport”Current releases support stdio MCP servers:
+Section titled “Supported transports”Current releases support stdio, http, and sse MCP servers.

 mcp: servers: - name: local-api type: stdio command: npx args: - -y - @acme/local-api-mcp enabled: trueenabled defaults to true.
 Set enabled: false to keep a server in your